pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/multi-node_deployment.md

 cd ~postgres/
 sudo su postgres -c psql
 ```
 Then run the following command to create the replication user and assign replication privileges.
-In this command, `replication` is the REPLICATION user while `password` is the user’s password.
+In this command, `replication` is the role name while `password` is the user’s password.
 Be sure to provide a strong password unlike the one we have used which is purely for demo purposes.

 ```console
 CREATE ROLE replication WITH REPLICATION PASSWORD 'password' LOGIN;